dayseanm04/Enterprise-Windows-AD-and-Server-Administration-Project/04-Active-Directory/02-Implement-Active-Directory-OU-Structure.md

 ---

-# Step 3 – Create Departmental OUs
+### Step 3 – Create Departmental OUs

 Departmental OUs are created under **Users-OU** and **Workstations-OU**.

+Each OU includes a description to  identify the department.

+OU Name: IT <br/>
+Description: Information Technology Department <br/>